golemfactory/golem-docs/src/pages/docs/degen/index.md

 # Golem Network Manual for DeGen Hackhaton participants.

-{% alert level="warning" %}
+{% alert level="info" %}
-This section contains an extract from Golem Network documentation for Degen Hackathon participants.
+This section contains an extract from the Golem Network documentation for Degen Hackathon participants.

 Should you encounter any problems, please reach out to us via our [Degen Discord channel](https://chat.golem.network/) or consult the Golem representative present on-site during the event.
 {% /alert %}

 ## Intro to Golem Network and JS API.

 **Golem Network** is a P2P network that consists of many nodes.
 Each node is a system with a `Yagna` service running on it.
 The nodes that offer their resources to others are called **providers**.
-The nodes that hire resources are called **requestors**.
+The nodes that rents resources are called **requestors**.

 **Yagna** is a service that enables the user to interact with the network.
-In practice, the user creates a `requestor script` utilizing one of the Golem SDKs.
+In practice, the user creates a **requestor script** utilizing one of the available Golem SDK's.
 The script is used to define what resources are needed, and what should be run on the provider's node and to orchestrate all activities.

-For the resources consumed on the Golem Network, you pay in **GLMs**.
+For the resources consumed on the Golem Network, you pay in **GLM**.
 GLM is an ERC-20 utility token.
 When you run Yagna for the first time on your computer, it will create a wallet for you.

 Degen hackathon participants do not need to fund their activities on the Golem Network during the event.
 They can apply for funds using the following process:

-1. Validate legitigibility.
+1. Validate eligibility.
 2. Create a metamask wallet for your team.
-3. Apply for funds from the Golme factory using this [link]()
+3. Apply for funds from the Golem factory using this [link]()
 4. Split the funds to Yagna wallets used by team members.

 ## Getting started: